IBM Building, Honolulu: Architecture

 The six-story IBM Building, which also has rooftop space referred to as a seventh floor, has cuboid massing.
 It has a concrete brise soleil with a distinctive honeycomb structure.
 This facade, which was assembled from 1,360 precast pieces of concrete, intended to resemble the punched cards which were used in the computer industry at the time of the building's construction.
 Architect Vladimir Ossipoff also drew inspiration from Polynesian culture while designing the facade.
 The angles of the brise soleil were intended to block sunlight, prevent water from pooling, and discourage pigeon nesting without blocking views from the offices.
 Ossipoff himself described the grille as a key aspect of the building:

+Not only does the systematic, rather repetitious pattern of the concrete grille express the computer-world character of the IBM Corp., but also gives it a sense of belonging in the sun.
+The deep shadows of the grillwork become as significant a part of the architecture as any part of the structure itself.